 Geographical Distribution of Grant Activities in Developing Countries

-KOICA is active in the following partner countries, applying the regional classification of the Terra Viva Grants Directory.
+KOICA defines the following partner countries, applying the regional classification of the Terra Viva Grants Directory.

-Southeast Asia and Pacific Islands: Cambodia, Indonesia, Laos, Myanmar, Philippines, Solomon Islands, Timor-Leste, Vietnam
+Southeast Asia and Pacific Islands: Cambodia, Indonesia, Laos, Myanmar, Philippines, Vietnam

 East Asia: Mongolia